 Highlight: +2 (Hard)

 White Balance: Cloudy/Shade, -3 Red & +7 Blue

-Example photographs, all camera-made JPEGs using this Color 100 film simulation recipe on my Fujifilm X-T30:
+Example photographs, all camera-made JPEGs made using this Lomography 100 film simulation recipe on a Fujifilm XQ1:

 Nobody pays me to write the content found on fujixweekly.com.
 There's a real cost to operating and maintaining this site, not to mention all the time that I pour into it.
 If you appreciated this article, please consider making a one-time gift contribution.
 Thank you!